kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/DragAndLift.md

 <div class="example">

 Estimate the force produced by a 126 kph gust of wind on a 1.2 meter tall chimney.
-Treat the chimney as a smooth cylinder having a 15 cm outside diameter.
-Compute the bending moment at the bottom of the chimney where it is attached to the roof.
+Treat the chimney as a smooth cylinder having an outside diameter of 15 cm.
+Compute the bending moment at the bottom of the chimney.

 <hr>